bensonarafat/super_tooltip/README.md

 Contributions are welcome.
 In case of any problems look at [existing issues](https://github.com/bensonarafat/super_tooltip/issues), if you cannot find anything related to your problem then open an issue.
-Create an issue before opening a [pull request](https://github.com/bensonarafat/super_tooltip/pulls) for non trivial fixes.
+Create an issue before opening a [pull request](https://github.com/bensonarafat/super_tooltip/pulls) for non-trivial fixes.
 In case of trivial fixes open a [pull request](https://github.com/bensonarafat/super_tooltip/pulls) directly.

 <!-- readme: contributors -start -->